deanishe/alfred-workflow/_sources/xml_format.txt

 file browser, and show Alfred's File Actions (``Open``, ``Open with…``, ``Reveal in Finder`` etc.) using the default keyboard shortcut set in ``Alfred Preferences > File Search > Actions > Show Actions``.

+If ``type`` is set to ``file:skipcheck``, Alfred won't test to see if the file specified as :ref:`param-arg` actually exists.
+This will save a tiny bit of time if you're sure the file exists.

 For File Actions to work, :ref:`arg <param-arg>` must be set to a valid filepath, but it is not necessary for the item to be :ref:`valid <param-valid>`.